 About Nigerian Dwarf Goats

 The Nigerian Dwarf is a miniature dairy goat of West African origin.
 Nigerian Dwarf goats are enjoying a rise in popularity due to their small size, colorful markings and dairy characteristics.
-Their small stature means they do not require as much space or feed as their larger dairy goat counterparts and their gentle and friendly personalities make them good companion pets.
+Their small stature means they do not require as much space or feed as their large dairy goat counterparts and their gentle and friendly personalities make them good companion pets.
 The milk is also higher in butterfat and has a sweeter taste.
-Nigerians are easy to handle; even for small children.
-Nigerian Dwarfs are considered rare by the American Livestock Breeds Conservancy.
-The U.S. Department of Agriculture has also approved the Nigerian Dwarf Goat as a livestock dairy goat, which makes them eligible for youth 4H and FFA projects.
+Nigerians are easy to handle, even for small children.
+They are great for youth 4-H and FFA projects.

 The Nigerian Dwarf is a Miniature Dairy Goat

-A healthy Nigerian Dwarf doe can produce a surprising amount of sweet milk for her small size - up to two quarts per day or more.
+A healthy Nigerian Dwarf doe can produce a surprisingly amount of sweet milk for her small size.
+They can produce as much as two quarts a day or more.
 In addition, Nigerian Dwarf milk is higher in butterfat (6-10%) and higher in protein than milk from most dairy goat breeds.
-Many Nigerian Dwarf owners raise their goats for milk production but others raise them for the pleasure and companionship these little caprines bring to their lives.
+Many Nigerian Dwarfs owners/breeders raise their goats for milk production but others raise them for the pleasure and companionship these little caprines bring to their lives.

 Nigerian Dwarf Temperament

-Dwarfs goats are gentle, loveable and playful.
+Dwarf goats are gentle, loveable and playful.
 Their calm, even temperament and engaging personalities make them suitable companions for all, including children, the disabled and the elderly.
-Even breeding bucks are handled easily.
+Even breeding bucks are easily handled.
 They make wonderful pets and great animal projects for young children in 4H or FFA.
-Breeders of other types of goats find their Dwarfs blend in with the rest of their herd and do not need special quarters; just adequate fencing to contain them because of their small size.
-Many Nigerian Dwarf goats share pastures peacefully with other livestock such as cattle, horses, llamas and donkeys.
-In fact, they will often improve a pasture by removing brambles, undergrowth (including weeds) and ivy (even poison ivy) that other livestock won't eat.
+Breeders of other types of goats find their dwarfs blend in with the rest of their herd and do not need special quarters; just adequate fencing to contain them because of their small size.
+Many Nigerian Dwarf Goats share pastures peacefully with other livestock such as cattle, horses. llamas and donkeys.
+In fact, they will often improve a pasture by removing brambles, undergrowth (including weeds) that other livestock won't eat.